 Though you'll only be doing a minimal amount of upkeep, keeping all of your hair sectioned keeps you organized and helps to avoid any unnecessary messes or unwanted mess-ups.
-After your strand test has shown promise, you can do one or two layers of foils in the "T-zone" as KC suggests, right at the surface of your parting.
+After your strand test has shown promise, you can do one or two layers of foils in the "T-zone" as Carhart suggests, right at the surface of your parting.

 "While I would avoid doing this in general," says Carhart, "I would avoid going near the back of the head at all costs."
 The parting area and hairline are the only working zones.
 Sectioning is only meant to keep your work area clean and organized.

 Paint Your Strands

-Since every single process application is going to have unique directions of their own, and likely a user-friendly applicator, we're going to use this space to discuss how to achieve a highlight touch-up by using the foil method that Carhart suggested.
+Since every single process application is going to have unique directions of its own, and likely a user-friendly applicator, we're going to use this space to discuss how to achieve a highlight touch-up by using the foil method that Carhart suggested.